ihatesudo/stoplight.io/netlify/blog-posts/your-studio-webinar-questions-answered.md

 Check it out: <https://stoplight.io/docs/>

-## What is Studio’s pricing model?
+## What is the pricing model for the Studio OpenAPI Designer?
 Currently it’s free, but probably not forever?

 Stand-alone Studio is free, forever!
 Our paid Platform incorporates Studio with other tools, and unlocks the collaboration and governance that companies typically need.
 That being said, if the free Studio designer plan meets your company's needs, you're welcome to use it.